Kyle Garlick Player Props: Twins vs. Yankees

-Kyle Garlick plays his first game of the season when the Minnesota Twins face off against the New York Yankees and Jhony Brito at Yankee Stadium, Thursday at 7:05 PM ET.
+After going 0-for-1 in his last game, Kyle Garlick and the Minnesota Twins face the New York Yankees (who will start Nestor Cortes Jr.) at 7:05 PM ET on Friday.

+He had a hitless performance in his previous game (0-for-1) against the Yankees.

 Kyle Garlick Game Info & Props vs. the Yankees